 The Christian Science Plaza is a large, tastefully landscaped open space in the heart of Boston.
 The Mother Church, the Christian Science Publishing Society, and several other buildings sit on the Plaza.
 It is surrounded by gardens and features a reflecting pool (approximately 100 feet by 700 feet) and fountain.
 The community and visitors are welcomed to a variety of activities that occur on the Plaza including Opening Our Doors, organ concerts, and public talks about Christian Science.
-You may also want to visit The Mary Baker Eddy Library and Mapparium® which are also situated on the Plaza.
-The Plaza is currently undergoing a revitalization process that has involved significant collaboration with the surrounding community. more about the Plaza
+You may also want to visit The Mary Baker Eddy Library and Mapparium® which are also situated on the Plaza. more about the Plaza

 The church regularly posts news for all of its members, some of which is also available for the public. online church news

 The First Church of Christ, Scientist, holds an Annual Meeting each June which includes reports from the Church officers and the worldwide field.
 It is also open to the public.
 View a video of the most recent meeting. more about Annual Meeting

 The Church of Christ, Scientist and its officers are governed by the By-Laws in the Church Manual.
 Church officers officially appointed by The Christian Science Board of Directors include the Directors, a President, Clerk, Treasurer, and two Readers at The Mother Church.
 The Board also appoints members of the Board of Education (Christian Science teachers), the Board of Lectureship (public speakers), and military chaplains.
 Also according to the By-laws in the Church Manual, the Board of Directors fill any vacancy occurring on that Board. more about church structure